Harry Gold (musician): Pieces of Eight

 In 1937, while working with Oscar Rabin, he formed a band within the Rabin orchestra, performing "break sets" as "The Pieces of Eight"; this continued throughout World War II, dodging bombs during the London Blitz and across the country.
 After the war, thanks to radio broadcasts, records and incessant touring, Harry Gold and his Pieces of Eight became household names in Britain through the late 1940s and 1950s.

-In December 1945, Harry Gold and his Pieces of Eight recorded for the first time, and began regularly appearing on the BBC's “Music While You Work” radio show.
+In July 1945, Gold and his Pieces of Eight made the first of nearly 200 appearances on BBC radio.
+In December of the same year, the band recorded for the first time and from July 1946, they began regularly appearing on the BBC's “Music While You Work” radio show.
+The band were still making appearances on BBC radio in the 1990s.

 In 1946, the group almost became one of the first British bands to perform on television, but their performance was not broadcast because Gold's black singer and trombonist, Geoff Love, sang a duet with the band's female white singer, Jane Lee.
 However, a performance at the 1947 Jazz Jamboree launched the Pieces of Eight to belated national prominence, and, in 1948, Harry Gold and his Pieces of Eight accompanied the singer and composer Hoagy Carmichael on a well-received tour of the UK.

 Eventually, however, tired of touring, Gold handed over the band to his brother Laurie on New Year's Eve 1955 and opted for a quieter life as a composer-arranger, working for music publishers and later for the EMI organisation.
 But he continued to play, joining Dick Sudhalter's New Paul Whiteman Orchestra in London in the 1970s and eventually reforming his Pieces of Eight.
 The band was inspired by the Bob Crosby Bobcats and Laurie Gold by Eddie Miller.

-In the 1980s the band toured East Germany three times and recorded a live album in Leipzig (reissued on CD).
-He had two children by his first wife Annie (Morton and Leslie) and two more (David and Andrew) by his second wife Peggy.
-After Peggy died in 1995, Gold carried on working and, in his late 80s and early 90s, he still played occasionally, especially at the annual Clerkenwell Festivals in London, several North Sea Jazz Festivals, and those in Cork (Ireland): he also "guested" with other bands and travelled to the USA to perform.
-Although by then he had long given up the tenor saxophone, he continued to feature the bass saxophone on which, over the years (and influenced by the style of Adrian Rollini) he had become one of its most graceful and melodic exponents.
-Although he left an extensive back catalogue of recordings on 78 rpm discs, he did not make many records later in life.